doudz/homeassistant-zigate/Readme.md

 To pair a new device, go in developer/services and call the 'zigate.permit\_join' service.
 You have 30 seconds to pair your device.

-# WARNING : Since commit [ddf141e](https://github.com/doudz/homeassistant-zigate/commit/ddf141ebb103eaa4f6d585b645262446fd77d202), you have to rename the file .zigate.json to zigate.json to avoid loosing your configuration !

 Configuration example :

 ```